Certified-Everlasting Quantum NIZK Proofs: Introduction

 The pioneering work of Broadbent and Islam \cite{TCC:BroIsl20} constructed encryption with certified-deletion, where ciphertexts can be deleted in a way that the plaintext becomes unrecoverable (by an unbounded adversary) even if the secret-key is leaked later.
 This was followed by a series of works on certified-everlasting security, which refers to a bounded adversary that cannot break some guarantee in the future using unbounded computation, assuming it provides a valid certificate during the computationally bounded stage.
 We discuss these works briefly as follows.

-The work of Hiroka, Morimae, Nishimaki and Yamakawa \cite{C:HMNY22} constructed a certified-everlasting statistical-binding commitment scheme and used it to obtain a certified-everlasting zero-knowledge proof system for QMA.
+The work of Hiroka, Morimae, Nishimaki and Yamakawa \cite{C:HMNY22} constructed a certified-everlasting statistical-binding commitment scheme and used it to obtain a certified-everlasting zero-knowledge proof system for $\QMA$.
 Later, the work of Bartusek and Khurana \cite{C:BarKhu23} introduced an elegant compiler for obtaining primitives with certified-deletion.
 Through it, they obtained PKE, ABE, FHE, commitments (and ZK via \cite{C:HMNY22}), witness encryption, timed-release encryption, MPC protocols and secret-sharing schemes with certified-everlasting security.
 The work of Hiroka et al. \cite{EC:HKMNPY24} constructed public-key functional encryption (and other variants), compute-and-compare obfuscation and garbled circuits with such security guarantees.
 Advanced secret-sharing schemes with certified-everlasting security were studied in the work of Bartusek and Raizes \cite{C:BarRai24}.
 The work of Champion, Kitagawa, Nishimaki and Yamakawa \cite{CKNY25} constructed a certified-everlasting variant of untelegraphable encryption, a relaxation of unclonable encryption.
 A notion of differing inputs obfuscation (dIO) with certified-everlasting security was introduced and constructed in the work of Bartusek et al. \cite{EC:BGKMRR24}.
-Their construction allows for publicly-verifiable deletion, which is an important property explored by several works \cite{TCC:KitNisYam23, BKP23, BKMPW23, KS25}.
+Their construction provides the desirable property of publicly-verifiable deletion, which is studied in several works \cite{TCC:KitNisYam23,BKP23,BKMPW23,KS25}.